LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

 | ``fail``
 |    failure of a predicate call

-Logtalk, as found on some recent Prolog compilers, adds a port for dealing with exceptions thrown when calling a predicate:
+Logtalk, as found on some recent Prolog systems, adds a port for dealing with exceptions thrown when calling a predicate:

 | ``exception``